Fast In-Memory XPath Search over Compressed Text and Tree Indexes: XPath Queries

 Conventionally, the run of a tree automaton visits every node of the input tree.
+This is for instance the behaviour of the tree automata presented in \cite{kochvldb03}, which perform two scans of the whole XML document (the latter being stored on disk in a particular format).
+However, for typical queries, most of the nodes are ``useless'' in the sense that the automaton only loops through them staying in the same set of states.
+In other words, the automaton \emph{ignores} most of the nodes.
+To restrict the run to interesting nodes, we use the notion of \emph{relevant nodes} introduced in~\cite{xpathwhole}.
+While the full characterization is out of the scope of this paper, we give a flavor of relevant nodes, using an example.
+Consider the query

-For highly efficient XPath evaluation, this is not good enough and we must find ways to restrict the run to the nodes that are ``relevant'' for the query (this is precisely what is also done through ``partitioning and pruning'' in the staircase join~\cite{grukeuteu03}).
-Consider the query \texttt{/descendant::listitem/descendant::keyword} of before.
-Clearly, we only care about listitem and keyword nodes for this query, and how they are situated with respect to each other.
+Clearly, we only care about \TAG{listitem} and \TAG{keyword} and how they are positioned with respect to each other.
 This is precisely the information that is provided through the TaggedDesc and TaggedFoll functions of the tree representation.
 These functions allow us to have a ``contracted'' view of the tree, restricted to nodes with certain labels of interest (but preserving the overall tree structure).
-For instance, to solve the above query we can call TaggedDesc(Root,listitem) which selects the first listitem-node $x$.
-Now we can apply recursively TaggedDesc(x,keyword) and TaggedFoll(y,keyword) in order to select all keyword-descendants of $x$.
+For instance, to solve the above query we can call TaggedDesc(Root,~\TAG{listitem}) which selects the first \TAG{listitem} node $x$.
+Now, simply traverse recursively the subtree rooted at $x$, using TaggedDesc(\_, \TAG{keyword}) and TaggedFoll(\_, \TAG{keyword}) instead of FirstChild and NextSibling.
+After this, we determine the next \TAG{listitem} node using TaggedFoll($x$, \TAG{listitem}).
 We do this optimization of ``jumping run'' based on the automaton: for a given set of states of the automaton we compute the set of relevant transitions which cause a state change.
-For instance, in the automaton for the above query which is shown in Section~\ref{aut} only transitions 1 and 4 are relevant.
-Thus, in state $\{q_0\}$ the automaton can use TaggedDesc to jump to listitem nodes, and in state $\{q_0,q_1\}$ it can jump to listitem or keyword nodes.
+The labels of those transitions are the relevant labels to which we jump, using TaggedDesc and TaggedFoll.
+For instance, in the automaton for the above query (which is the same as the one given in Section~\ref{aut}, minus state $q_3$ and corresponding transitions) only Transitions~2 and 4 are relevant (that is, these transitions are valid only when the automaton is on a relevant node).
+Thus, in state $q_0$ the automaton can use TaggedDesc to jump to \TAG{listitem} nodes, and in state $q_1$ it can jump to \TAG{keyword} nodes.
+It should be noted that for such a query, our ``jumping run'' is optimal: the automaton only visits the top-most \TAG{listitem} nodes and all the \TAG{keyword} nodes below them.
+This behaviour is similar to the idea of ``partitioning and pruning'' in the staircase join~\cite{grukeuteu03}, but here achieved by means of automata.